nguyendatdh93/simple_survey/docs/download-answer-survey/download_answer.md

 ## Overview

-- Display all question and answer of survey.<br>
+- Display all questions and answers of survey.<br>
 - Operator can download answers as CSV file
 - Operator can clear data of survey when downloaded at least once time.
 - For survey published :
-  * Disable all 2 button : "Download CSV" and "Clear data".
+  * Disable all 2 buttons : "Download CSV" and "Clear data".
 - For survey closed :
   * Disable button "Clear data" if the previous operator didn't download the answer data of survey